SlideShare: Slidecast

 to "make web multimedia using only a ppt file and an mp3".

 According to Boutelle, the word slidecast is a portmanteau of "Slide show" and "podcasting".

 Slidecasts allowed users with uploaded PowerPoint, Keynote or PDF presentations to synchronize them to mp3 audio.
 The audio synchronization process could be started using the editor's "Edit slidecast" link.

-On February 7, 2014, less than a year after its acquisition by LinkedIn Corporation, Slideshare announced that Slidecast will be shut down on April 30, 2014.
+On January 31, 2014, less than a year after its acquisition by LinkedIn Corporation, Slideshare announced that Slidecast would be shut down on April 30, 2014.

 Zipcasts

-In February 2011 SlideShare added a feature called Zipcasts.
-A Zipcast was a social web conferencing system that allows presenters to broadcast an audio/video feed while driving the presentation through the Internet.
+In February 2011 SlideShare added a feature called Zipcast.
+Using HTML5 Zipcast was a social web conferencing system that allows presenters to broadcast an audio/video feed while driving the presentation through the Internet.
 Zipcasts also allowed users to communicate during the presentation via an inbuilt chat function.